 Founded in 1951, the Community Restorative Centre (CRC) is the leading community provider of support services to people affected by the criminal justice system in NSW.
 All CRC programs aim to reduce crime and break entrenched cycles of disadvantage, offending and imprisonment.
-CRC is an incorporated association and a registered charity.
+CRC is public company limited by guarantee and is a registered charity.

 We aim to reduce crime and the impact of incarceration on individuals and the community through a range of services and targeted projects.